Shadow Program (for High School students)

 COVID-19 Requirements

-To comply with Stanford University policy requirements, all participants will complete a rapid COVID-19 test (provided by Stanford) upon arrival on the first day of the program.
-Participants experiencing symptoms of COVID-19 will be asked to stay home and test negative for COVID-19 before returning to campus.
+To comply with Stanford University policy requirements, participants experiencing symptoms of COVID-19 will be asked to stay home and test negative for COVID-19 before returning to campus.
 If symptoms appear on-site, rapid COVID-19 tests will be available through the University.
 Any positive COVID-19 test will require the student to isolate for the remainder of the program.

 Application Information

-The 2024 IFSS application is now posted and will be due May 1st.
-Students will be notified of their status by May 15th.
-Priority will be given to local applicants.
-The application includes two portions: an application from the student and a teacher recommendation (to be submitted directly by the recommending teacher to Ifss.stanford [at] gmail.com (Ifss[dot]stanford[at]gmail[dot]com)).
-The application includes two or three questions - each answered with a few paragraphs - pertaining to how IFSS will help the applicant move toward their professional/educational goals.
-The application will include a section reporting grades in science /mathematics coursework, as well as overall GPA (weighted/unweighted).
-While there are no formal requirements for coursework, a strong interest in science/mathematics is preferred.
-Accepted students will be required to submit an official transcript confirming the information reported in their application.
+The 2025 IFSS application will be posted in mid-January 2025 and will be due April 1st.
+Students will be notified of their status by May 1st.
+The application includes two portions: an application from the student and a teacher recommendation (to be submitted directly by the recommending teacher to chemistry-ifss [at] stanford.edu (chemistry-ifss[at]stanford[dot]edu)).
+The application includes three questions - each answered with a short paragraph - pertaining to the applicant's interest in science and how IFSS will help the applicant move toward their professional/educational goals.

 Contact